sunitparekh/sunitblog/data/sunitblog/posts/agile-continuous-delivery-on-legacy-projects/agile-continuous-delivery-on-legacy-projects.md

 ## Step 2: Automated sanity test suite

 Building full automation suite to get good coverage for CD is long way to go.
-My suggestion here it start small, identify blocker or critical end user scenarios and write automated tests for just for those.
-Blocker means if this fails, end user is unable to use application or critical for business to continue. e.g. in retail website purchase workflow, search for product.
+My suggestion here is to start small, identify blockers or critical end user scenarios and write automated tests just for those.
+Blocker means if something fails then end user is unable to use application and critical for business to continue. e.g. in retail website, credit card payment not working in purchase workflow.
 Lets call this test suite as sanity.
 Remember to keep this as small as possible, I would say this test suite should run in 10 min max.

 ![automated sanity test](ref:images:posts/agile-continuous-delivery-on-legacy-projects/images/automated-sanity-test.svg){: .full-width}

-Once the 'Sanity automated tests' are ready lets put them to run on every check-in using CI setup done before.
+Once the 'Sanity automated tests' are ready, lets put them to run on every check-in using CI setup done before.
 This provides safety net against critical paths for every check-in done by developer.

 **Tools and techniques for automated build**

 1. Perform headless website testing using [PhantomJS](http://phantomjs.org/headless-testing.html) in combination with [Jasmine](http://jasmine.github.io/) and [Testem](https://github.com/airportyh/testem).
 Other alternatives are [Selenium](http://docs.seleniumhq.org/) and [Sahi](http://sahi.co.in/sahi-open-source/).

 > Same Sanity test suite can be run against all environments with different configurations and parameters.
-This helps in verification and confidence in our build and deployments in each environment.
+This helps in verifying and building confidence in our builds and deployments in each environment.

 Evolve automated sanity test suite to achieve acceptance test suite with more End-2-End type of tests.
 However, please make sure you follow [Test Pyramid](http://martinfowler.com/bliki/TestPyramid.html)